diogopessoa/gnome-software-optimizer/README.md

-# GNOME Software Optimizer for Ubuntu
+# GNOME Software Optimizer

-This script installs and optimizes GNOME Software on Ubuntu and Debian derivatives, making it faster and more responsive, similar to the behavior found in Zorin OS.
-It removes Snap Store, but keeps Snap support enabled and prioritizes Flatpak.
+An automated script to install and optimize GNOME Software on Ubuntu and Debian derivatives, making it faster and more responsive, similar to the behavior found in Zorin OS.

 ## Why do This?